Legal separation vs divorce: what's the difference? Read on to learn about the advantages of each, and a critical difference between the two.

-Marriage is more than just a romantic commitment; it is a legal commitment as well.
+Marriage is more than just a romantic commitment -- it is a legal commitment as well.
 So when it is no longer in your best interests to remain in a marriage, you should evaluate the legal options available to you.

 Legal separation and divorce are both formal ways to end a marriage.
-(Check out our article on Annulment vs. Divorce to understand the difference between those processes).
+(Check out our article on Annulment vs Divorce to understand the difference between those processes).

 This article will explain the differences between legal separation and divorce, and then provide the framework to help you determine which is the best option for you.

-Legal separation does not legally end a marriage.
+So, how does separation work?
+The first thing to know is that legal separation does not legally end a marriage.
 Instead, legal separation allows a married couple to live separate lives but remain legally married under the law.

 While legal separation is not available in all states, the process is generally the same for all states that do have it: